-The settings in the <file\system> section of aspera.conf include the docroot, file permissions, file handling, filters, checksum reporting, and growing files.
+The settings in the <file_system> section of aspera.conf include the docroot, file permissions, file handling, filters, checksum reporting, and growing files.
 The absolute path, or docroot, is the area of the file system that is accessible to an Aspera transfer user.
 The default empty value allows access to the entire file system.
 You can set one global docroot and then further restrict access to the file system by group or individual user.

-• The default server configuration gives users full access to the server's file system with read, write, and browse privileges.
-Aspera strongly recommends setting a global docroot that is an empty folder and setting global file permissions to false.
-For a compilation of server security best practices, see "Aspera Ecosystem Security Best Practices" on page 346.

-• Some Aspera features require a docroot in URI format or require a file restriction instead of a docroot.
-For more information, see "Docroot vs. File Restriction" on page 345.
+- The default server configuration gives users full access to the server's file system with read, write, and browse privileges.
+Aspera strongly recommends setting a global docroot that is an empty folder and setting global file permissions to false. - Some Aspera features require a docroot in URI format or require a file restriction instead of a docroot.
+For more information, see "Docroot vs. File Restriction" on page 459.

 Configuration methods: These instructions describe how to manually modify aspera.conf.
 You can also add and edit these parameters using asconfigurator commands.
-For more information on using asconfigurator, see "User, Group and Default Configurations" on page 328 and run the following command to retrieve a complete default aspera.conf that includes the asconfigurator syntax for each setting:
+For more information on using asconfigurator, see "User, Group and Default Configurations" on page 442 and run the following command to retrieve a complete default aspera.conf that includes the asconfigurator syntax for each setting: